 a.
 All records created or maintained pursuant to this Arrangement requested by FEMA; and

-2. The Company must cooperate with FEMA throughout the appeal process until final resolution.
+2. Cooperation.
+The Company must cooperate with FEMA throughout the appeal process until final resolution.
 This includes adhering to any written appeals guidance issued by FEMA.

 3. Resolution of Appeals.
 FEMA will close an appeal when: